HadiSoufi/LizardAutomation/README.md

 I've used all of these solutions with my reptiles at various points, and I definitely favor smart plugs.
 However, the bad apps and travel issues kept me from being truly happy with that solution, so I decided to devise my own, which lead me to building this script.
 It uses Kasa brand smart devices, because, at time of writing, they have a great API and Python library that makes interacting with them super easy.
 As I continued development, I found a few more advantages to my solution as well.
 * **No app:** No app means no reliance on any infrastructure other than my own.
 In today's world where any service can be killed at any moment, this provides me with a huge amount of peace of mind.
 * **Robust:** If the power goes out, I can trust that everything will go back to normal as soon as the power goes back on.
 If someone accidentally turns a plug off, it'll turn itself back on.
 * **Sunrise/Sunset:** None of the off the self solutions support a simulated sunrise and sunset via dimming, but this script does.
-This is an optional feature as it requires [dedicated hardware](https://www.amazon.com/smart-outdoor-dimmer-plug-kasa/dp/B09DT173R1), but I really like it.
+This does require [dedicated hardware](https://www.amazon.com/smart-outdoor-dimmer-plug-kasa/dp/B09DT173R1), but I really like it.
+Note that the script can be easily modified so that it no longer requires dedicated dimming.

 The main disadvantage of this script is that it needs to be running 24/7, or close to it, for best results- meaning some kind of dedicated hardware solution is needed.
 I decided to run it on a Pi Zero W, which has worked very well for me- it should run just fine on anything that has a WiFi connection and can install Python 3.